Football in England: Middle Ages

 Football was played in England as far back as medieval times.
 The first written evidence of a football match came in about 1170, when William Fitzstephen wrote of his visit to London, "After dinner all the youths of the city goes out into the fields for the very popular game of ball."
 He also went on to mention that each trade had their own team, "The elders, the fathers, and the men of wealth come on horseback to view the contests of their juniors, and in their fashion sport with the young men; and there seems to be aroused in these elders a stirring of natural heat by viewing so much activity and by participation in the joys of unrestrained youth."
 Kicking ball games are described in England from 1280.

 In 1314, Edward II, then the King of England, said about a sport of football and the use of footballs, "certain tumults arising from great footballs in the fields of the public, from which many evils may arise."
 An account of an exclusively kicking "football" game from Nottinghamshire in the fifteenth century bears similarity to association football.
 By the 16th centuries, references to organised teams and goals had appeared.
 There is evidence for refereed, team football games being played in English schools since at least 1581.
 The eighteenth-century Gymnastic Society of London is, arguably, the world's first football club.

 19th century developments

 The 19th century saw the codification of the rules of football at several public schools, with those of Rugby School (first published 1845) and Eton College (first published 1847) being particularly influential, in addition to those of Harrow, Winchester and Shrewsbury.
 The need for alumni of different public schools to be able to play against each other resulted in several sets of "compromise laws", often known as Cambridge rules, being drawn up at the University of Cambridge between the 1830s and the 1860s.

-In the second half of the century, a culture of independent "football clubs" began to thrive.
-It was through the spread of football in elite social groups that allowed the growth of such clubs.
-It was common for sons descendant of elite locals to return to their home from school and form their own clubs.
-In 1894, Charles Miller, a young elite son of a Scottish father and Brazilian mother, returned home after his studies in Southampton with a new profound passion for football.
-Miller spread this passion of football to his fellow peers in a local athletic club and began to organise local football matches.
-More importantly, colleges that trained teachers encouraged educators to spread the passion of football and even set up their own football clubs.
-This encouragement of educators to spread the enthusiasm for football aided in the global diffusion of football.
-For example, William Leslie Poole, a teacher at the English High School in Montevideo, is acknowledged as the founder of the first football club and league in Uruguay.